-- 1. When the IRB suspends or terminates approval of a research protocol, the IRB Office prepares a report to the applicable federal agency within fifteen days from the date the IRB conducts final review of the suspension or termination.
+- 1. When the IRB suspends or terminates approval of a research protocol, the IRB Office prepares a report to the applicable federal agency within 15 days from the date the IRB conducts final review of the suspension or termination.
 The report includes the title of the research protocol and/or grant proposal; name of the PI on the protocol; IRB number assigned to the research protocol; the number (project identifier) of any applicable federal award(s) (grant, contract, or cooperative agreement); the nature of the event; the findings of Franklin University or the IRB; and actions taken by the PI, Franklin University, and/or the IRB to address the issue.
 The IRB Chair approves the report, which the IRB Office sends to the federal agency with a copy to the IRB Chair, PI, and other University administrators as determined by the IRB. - 2.
-IRB staff send a copy of the report to the PI and other University administrators as determined by the IRB. - 3.
-If the DHHS conducts or funds the research, the IRB Office sends the report to the OHRP. - 4.
-If an agency that is subject to the "Common Rule," other than the DHHS, conducts or funds the research, the IRB Office sends the report to the agency as required by the agency and OHRP. - 5.
+If the HHS conducts or funds the research, the IRB Office sends the report to the OHRP. - 3.
+If an agency that is participant to the "Common Rule," other than the HHS, conducts or funds the research, the IRB Office sends the report to the agency as required by the agency and OHRP. - 4.
 The IRB Office maintains all correspondence relating to the suspension or termination.
 The IRB Office keeps a copy of the federal report(s) and any final IRB actions in the IRB study file.